TheOSDevLab/Bare-Metal-Assembly/roadmap/README.md

 > **Random Quote:** Excuses are lies you sell yourself to avoid doing the work.

-Assembly language is essential for writing low-level code, especially in OS\_development.
-This roadmap is tailored for absolute beginners who want to learn x86 Assembly with a focus on building operating systems.
+Assembly language plays a critical role in low-level programming, particularly in operating system development.
+This roadmap is designed specifically for absolute beginners seeking to learn x86 Assembly with a focus on building operating systems from the ground up.

-Every topic comes with a focused project.
-Don't skip them.
-Real understanding comes from doing.
+Each topic is accompanied by a dedicated project to reinforce practical understanding.
+Learners are strongly encouraged to complete these projects, as hands-on experience is essential for mastering the material.

-> **Key Rule:** Learn the minimum to move forward.
-Use new instructions only when you need them.
-Don't waste time memorizing the whole x86 manual.
+> **Guiding Principle:** Learn only what is necessary to progress.
+Introduce new instructions as they become relevant.
+There is no need to memorize the entire x86 instruction set in advance.

 ---

-## Set up dev env
+## Set Up Development Environment

 + Install your assembler of choice.
 Recommended: **NASM**.